Your Local Broker, Internationally

 Broker’s Comments

-This really is something different, re-creation, recycling, or just a great idea are thoughts that spun around in my head when I first saw this yacht.
-Based upon a light displacement yacht, that started life as JOYRIDE and built by John Corby, this yacht has seen another iteration in its life as a Spirit of Tradition.
+This really is something different; re-creation, recycling, or just a great idea are thoughts that spun around in my head when I first saw this yacht.
+Based upon a light displacement yacht that started life as JOYRIDE and was built by John Corby, this yacht has been seriously refitted and is ready to go for the next owner.

-Originally the yacht was built to go under a spare Ultra 30 rig, and now the hull has modified to go under a new rig and is beautifully recrafted to fit in with the most glamourous of the classic world, albeit with a sting in her tail.
+Originally, the yacht was built to go under a spare Ultra 30 rig; the hull has now been modified to go under a new rig and is beautifully recrafted to fit in with the most glamorous of the classic world, albeit with a sting in her tail.

 http://www.corby-yachts.com/joyride.html